Year |

 Idaho has been a go-to destination for mule deer hunters for generations and, while the days of consistently pulling giant bucks might be behind us, there’s still plenty of solid hunting to be had.
 The overall trophy potential has dipped a bit compared to the glory years — mostly due to factors like habitat pressure, predator dynamics and increased hunter numbers, but quality bucks are still out there for those willing to scout hard and hunt smart.
 The state offers a mix of OTC general season tags and controlled hunt opportunities.
 While you can still find success on OTC hunts, especially in lower-pressure or overlooked units, most of the premier hunts — and your best shot at a mature buck — are found in the controlled draw system.
 These tags are harder to come by, but they often come with better timing, less pressure and improved buck-to-doe ratios, giving you a real edge in chasing bigger deer.

-There are remarkable opportunities available through diligent effort with OTC tags; however, it's no secret that controlled hunts consistently yield the best dates and largest bucks.
+There are remarkable opportunities available through diligent effort with general tags; however, it's no secret that controlled hunts consistently yield the best dates and largest bucks.
 Idaho offers a vast array of hunts with the choice of weapon being the primary limiting factor that applicants must initially take into account.
-In the following tables, we are going to look at some of the best hunts to consider based on each weapon type for 2025.
+In the following tables, we are going to look at some of the best hunts to consider based on each weapon type for 2026.

 Among the controlled hunts, archery hunts typically boast the highest odds of drawing, albeit with less desirable dates and lower hunter success rates.
 Nonetheless, considering the investment required, archery hunts present a valuable opportunity for all hunters to consider.